 Basque wines are an essential part of the region’s cultural and gastronomic heritage, offering a diverse range of flavors rooted in centuries-old winemaking traditions.
-Each area offers unique wines shaped by its climate, soil, and winemaking traditions, reflected in their respective Denominaciones de Origen (DO): Txakoli, Rioja Alaves and Navarra.
+Each area offers unique wines shaped by its climate, soil, and winemaking traditions, reflected in their respective Denominaciones de Origen (DO): Txakoli, Rioja Alavesa and Navarra.

 Txakoli, or Txakolina, is a lightly sparkling, dry white wine traditionally produced in coastal areas.
 It is known for its crisp acidity, low alcohol content, and fresh citrus and green apple flavors.
 This wine pairs perfectly with seafood, a staple of Basque cuisine.